 For consideration to NorAms, racers must be registered to appear on the FIS points list and must be current Competitor members in good standing with U.S. Ski & Snowboard and their home region.
-Athletes must have fewer than 100.00 FIS points in any event to apply for selection.
+For SL, GS, SG, and AC/SG events, athletes must have fewer than 100.00 FIS points in any event in order to apply for selection.
+For DH and AC/DH events, athletes must have fewer than 100.00 FIS points in either DH or SG, or must have been selected to and attended a National Development Speed project prior to the DH event.
 Development nominations are exempt from these limitations.